-Building integrity with your brand requires following the correct blueprint.
+Building integrity through your brand requires following the correct blueprint.
 You can't build an entire house by following instructions on how to assemble a new sofa.
-[Click to tweet ] In the same vein, building and maintaining brand integrity starts by using strategies that help you stay on-message and foster both loyalty and recognition.
+In the same vein, building and maintaining brand integrity starts by using strategies that help you stay on-message and foster loyalty and recognition.

-If you're looking for the right blueprint, consider following these five guidelines for building and maintaining your company's brand integrity.
+If you're looking for the right blueprint, consider following these five guidelines to build and maintain your company's brand integrity.

 The lesson here is simple: Choose the right products to maintain consistency in your brand message.
-Trying to go "off the menu" to deliver what you think is a better product could create confusion in customers, employees, vendors and other parties.
+Trying to go "off the menu" to deliver what you think is a better product could confuse customers, employees, vendors and other parties.
 Products should always feel cohesive and congruent with your overall brand identity.
 That consistency lays the foundation for brand trust.

 2. Make customers your top priority

 Chances are, when you see an infomercial pop up on TV, you quickly change the channel.
 Why is that such a common reaction?
-The simple answer is that no one likes to be manipulated.
+The simple answer is that no one likes feeling manipulated.

-Infomercials have a bad reputation partly because the products featured are often long on promises and short on results.
+Infomercials have a lousy reputation partly because the products featured are often long on promises and short on results.
 From cookware guaranteed to never wear out to miracle cures for a host of ailments, these products are often too good to be true.
-No one likes to be manipulated, and the brands associated with "As Seen on TV" products often suffer the results of negative perception.
+No customers enjoy feeling misled, and the brands associated with "As Seen on TV," products often suffer the results of negative perception.